How To Learn To Play Guitar By Yourself – 10 Tips For Beginners

 Any guitar player needs to know a few chords.
 If you want to learn guitar by yourself, you should too.
 Even if you just learn the shapes and the names, you don’t have to know the formulas or the construction.
 Chords will get your ears tuned in to a specific key sound, they will allow you to develop a sense of what sounds good and what sounds bad.
 Chords are essential to songwriting.
 With three chords you can learn a multitude of songs.
 Impress your friends, start with Am, C, and G!

-See also How to Do Pinch Harmonics: Make Your Guitar Squeal
+See also How to Improve Your Guitar Tone Using Nothing But Your Fingers

 When I learned to play, I bought a chord book (that I really can’t recommend enough: Guitar Chords by Mel Bay.
 It is the most comprehensive chord book I’ve read, and really gives you a good base for chord theory (which is not particularly difficult to understand but nevertheless vital in the learning process). teaching yourself the guitar starts with a good foundation of chords.